Seb-geospatial/BlenderMapDEM/README.md

         - Example: `output_dir = 'C:/Users/USERNAME/Desktop/render.png'`
 - `exaggeration: float` **Requires float and defaults to 0.5**
     - Level of topographic exaggeration to be applied to 3D plane based on input DEM.
 Higher values will result in "spiky" terrain and darker crevices between landforms when viewed from above.
-    - Generally values between 0.3 (relatively flat) to 1 (very spiky) produce good maps however there is no limit to how high this value can go
+    - Generally values between 0.3 (relatively flat) to 1 (very spiky) produce good maps however there is no limit to how high this value can go.
     - Note that negative values are possible and will reverse the direction the terrain is exaggerated, "carving" the landscape underground.
 - `shadow_softness: float` **Requires float and defaults to 90 (relatively soft)**
     - This value specifically refers to the angular diameter of the sun's light source however functionally it can be understood as shadow softness.